4molybdenum2/psform/README.md

 ## Running

 You will need to create a Firebase Application to make a datastore for storing all the data.
-You will also need to enable the Sheets API and have a ```serviceAccountKey.json``` file (downloaded from GCP console) in the project repository for the Sheets API to function properly.
+You will also need to enable the Sheets API, have a ```serviceAccountKey.json``` file (downloaded from GCP console) and ```serviceAccountFirebase.json``` file (downloaded from Firebase console) in the project repository for the code to function properly.

 The application requires Docker and docker-compose to run locally.